technomile/Heroku-WordPress/wp-content/plugins/sendgrid-email-delivery-simplified/readme.txt

 The SendGrid plugin uses SMTP or API integration to send outgoing emails from your WordPress installation.
 It replaces the wp_mail function included with WordPress.

 First, you need to have PHP-curl extension enabled.
 To send emails through SMTP you need to install also the 'Swift Mailer' plugin.
-After installing 'Swift Mailer' plugin, you must have PHP-short_open_tag setting enabled in your php.ini file.

 To have the SendGrid plugin running after you have activated it, go to the plugin's settings page and set the SendGrid credentials, and how your email will be sent - either through SMTP or API.

 You can also set default values for the "Name", "Sending Address" and the "Reply Address", so that you don't need to set these headers every time you want to send an email from your application.

+You can set the template ID to be used in all your emails on the settings page or you can set it for each email in headers.

+You can have an individual email sent to each recipient by setting x-smtpapi-to in headers: `'x-smtpapi-to: address1@sendgrid.com,address2@sendgrid.com'`.
+Note: when using SMTP method you need to have also the `to` address set(this may be dummy data since will be overwritten with the addresses from x-smtpapi-to) in order to be able to send emails.

 Emails are tracked and automatically tagged for statistics within the SendGrid Dashboard.
 You can also add general tags to every email sent, as well as particular tags based on selected emails defined by your requirements.